geethika18/kaizala-docs/Articles/Actions/KASClient/generated/classes/kasclient.kasformusercapabilities.md

 **● canRespond**: *`boolean`* = false

-*Defined in model/KASFormUserCapabilities.ts:5*

 ___

 <a id="cansendreminder"></a>

 ###  canSendReminder

 **● canSendReminder**: *`boolean`* = false

-*Defined in model/KASFormUserCapabilities.ts:4*

 ___

 <a id="json"></a>

 ###  json

 **● json**: *`JSON`*

-*Defined in model/KASFormUserCapabilities.ts:8*

 ___

 <a id="shouldseesummary"></a>

 ###  shouldSeeSummary

 **● shouldSeeSummary**: *`boolean`* = false

-*Defined in model/KASFormUserCapabilities.ts:6*

 ___

 ## Methods